freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 So far, we have seen how entities/tables can be related to one another and the types of relationships they can have (one-to-one, one-to-many, and many-to-many.)
 But the key (pun fully intended) to establishing these relationships lies in the concept of **Primary Keys** and **Foreign Keys**.

 **Primary Keys are a column (or multiple columns) in a table that identify a unique record**.
 In our COOP example, the `ID` column in the `ProgramManager` table would be considered a primary key because it uniquely identifies a single Program Manager.
+You might be thinking, "why not just use the `FirstName`, `LastName`, or a combination of the two instead?"
+The reason we wouldn't be able to use those columns as unique identifiers in our table is because it is possible that there would be Program Managers with the same first and last name.
+Therefore, neither of those columns (or their combination) can be used as a reliable indicator of uniqueness.

 **Foreign Keys are used to formally establish a relationship between two tables in the database and do not need to uniquely identify rows**.
 Typically, one table will have a column that references the Primary Key of another table.
 The column in the table that references the Primary Key in this example is called the Foreign Key.
 One way to think about this is by using a parent-child relationship as an example - the "parent" table in this case is the one with the Primary Key that the "child" table (with the Foreign Key) refers to.
 This is effectively establishing a one-to-many relationship between the "parent" and "children", since parent's can have one ore more "children" while children (in this scenario!) have one and only parent.